 Saturdays February 9th, March 9th,

-Drop in and explore the exhibitions with our experienced staff: Included with the price of admission and open to the public, meet in the Sarah K. Newberry Gallery Annex, 1st floor.
+Drop in and explore the exhibitions with our experienced staff: Open to the public and included with the price of admission ($10 for nonmembers, FREE for members and children under 18).
+Meet in the Sarah K. Newberry Gallery Annex, 1st floor.